If your product depends on third-party APIs, "status" is part of your uptime.

 - individual incident URLs (high-impact ones)

-- postmortem pages (if separate)
+- postmortem / RCA pages (if separate)

 The main approaches